robsonmarques/mascherari/README.md

 ## Usage

-To create masks for your attributes, include Mascherari in your class and set the format:
+To create masks for attributes, include Mascherari and set the format:

 ```ruby
 class Person